rdesantis/hauldata/README.md

 Built in scheduling.

 Easily embeds tables into an email body.
 Full HTML formatting is available for tables.
-HTML formatting is automcailly converted to Excel formatting when writing XLSX or XLS files.
+HTML formatting is automatically converted to Excel formatting when writing XLSX or XLS files.

 Designed to allow easy migration of existing SSIS packages.